Wall Street watchdog says scammers going retro with phone calls

 The industry also recently faced a spate of incidents in which imposters posing as customers called brokerages to give wire-transfer instructions.
 Some brokerage employees wired client funds to the fraudsters, according to regulatory filings.

-For consumers who get marketing calls from brokerages, FINRA recommends calling a compliance office or customer service centre at the firm to confirm the call is legitimate.
+For consumers who get marketing calls from brokerages, FINRA recommends calling a compliance office or customer service center at the firm to confirm the call is legitimate.